ignite/cli/docs/3 Starport/3 Type Scaffolding.md

 # Launchpad

-Using `starport type` on a Launchpad application will create the following files:
+Using `starport type` on a Launchpad app will create the following files:
 ```
 .
 └── x